For More Information and photos about the 1st Battalion, 77th

 different air assets they can use to defeat the enemy,” said Maj.
 Jon K. Thiessen, maneuvers, fires and effects advisor, 33rd IA

+Bde., MiTT.
 The exercise began with 120mm

 mortars providing indirect fire support to suppress the simulated enemy as each